SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 | sp-field-trending--up |![Green arrow with number 500](../images/sp-columnformatting-trendingup.png) |
 | sp-field-trending--down |![Red arrow with number 100](../images/sp-columnformatting-trendingdown.png) |
 | sp-field-quickAction |![Name with mail icon](../images/sp-columnformatting-quickaction.png) |

+> Note - The icons shown above for the `sp-field-severity` classes are **NOT** part of the class.
+Only the background color is included.
+Icons can be added by using the `iconName` attribute.

+In addition to the classes listed above, the classes (such as the theme color, typography, grid system, etc.) defined by the Office UI Fabric can be used.
+For details, see the [Fabric website](https://dev.office.com/fabric#/styles/icons).

 ### Predefined icons